aprakhov-self-study/summary/README.md

 # synopsis
-synopsis from various books and tutorials
+synopsis from various books and tutorials divided by different topics.